 10. Enjoy Yourself

 It’s back to the dance floor for this last number and yet another potential single.
 Like “Over Dreaming”, the bass on this song is thumping and continuous with keyboard programming that builds and builds throughout the chorus and by the time the song come to its end, its completely infectious and a riot of sound.
 “Don’t wait till tomorrow when you should be living today”.
 Those words made an indeliblemark on me as a teenager growing up in the late 1980’s.
 And still do.
 Hail “Enjoy Yourself”!

 Often described as ‘that difficult second album’, particularly when a debut is so successful, SAW produced a great follow up for Kylie that in many ways eclipses its predecessor.
 This album blends harder and more richer pop/dance anthems with beautiful heartfelt ballads and epic show tunes that seem to compliment each other perfectly.
 Coupled with Kylie’s great voice which seems to have improved greatly since her debut a year earlier.

-“Enjoy Yourself” was a sure-fire hit entering the UK album chart at the very top with pre sales alone of 300,000 copies.
-The album was also much more successful in Japan than the former and that helped to classify “Enjoy Yourself” as a big hit, selling millions of copies the world over and confirming that Kylie was not a one-hit wonder and maybe, just maybe here to stay for some time yet…enjoy it!
+“Enjoy Yourself” was a sure-fire hit, entering the UK album chart at the very top with pre sales alone of 300,000 copies, eventually gaining a quadruple Platinum certification for sales over over 1.2 million copies.
+The album was also much more successful in Japan than the former and that helped to classify “Enjoy Yourself” as a big hit, selling millions of copies the world over and confirming that Kylie was not a one-hit wonder and maybe, just maybe here to stay for some time yet…enjoy, it!

 For all things Kylie, album reviews, live performances and much more CLICK HERE